 Batangas’ stunning land and seascapes have long been enticing travelers to experience its beauty firsthand.
 Like Tagaytay and Zambales, it is a default destination for short and spontaneous getaways because it’s just two hours away from Manila.
 With many Batangas tourist spots to check out—from beaches, coves, and mountains—travelers will never get bored in this province.

-To help you plan your itinerary, we’ve listed our top 10 destinations that are worth the visit in Batangas!
+Still searching about where to go in Batangas?
+To help you plan your itinerary, we’ve listed our top 10 galaan sa Batangas that are worth the visit!

 1. Fortune Island